top of page

 Junonia chorimene (female, underside)

-An Afrotropical genus containing just four species, three of which are recorded in Uganda, with all three also recorded at Semuliki: P. temora, anacardii and parhassus.
-The fourth species of this genus P. cytora is only found in West Africa.
+Genus Protogoniomorpha.
+An Afrotropical genus containing just four species, three of which are recorded in Uganda, with all three also recorded at Semuliki: Protogoniomorpha temora, P. anacardii and P. parhassus.
+The fourth species within this genus P. cytora is only found in West Africa.

 Protogoniomorpha anacardii.jpeg